puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

     facter -p os.family

-Now that you know how to check what data are available via `facter` and how the data are structured, let's return to the Puppet master so you can see how this can be integrated into your Puppet code.
+Now that you know how to check what data are available via `facter` and how the data are structured, let's return to the Puppet server so you can see how this can be integrated into your Puppet code.

     exit